Introduction to a proposed book

 change.
 It seems much more credible that an outside agency produced changes than that

-willy-nilly mutations (and their survival because of better adaptation) created all species;
+willy-nilly mutations (and their procreation because of better adaptation) created all

-there would therefore be no transitional species but quantum jumps from one species to
+species; there would therefore be few transitional species but quantum jumps from one

 If you are of a theological bent, you may understand and appreciate this